Questions?

 • Others depending on age

-How do you test high-masking adults for Autism?
+How do you test high-masking adults, and high-masking women, for Autism?

-Masking is a problem when diagnosing Autism but since we specialize in Autism, we have seen hundreds of high-masking adults and can spot the subtle signs that other doctors may miss.
-Additionally, we rely on evidence-based self-report tests so we can have the data to determine a diagnosis.
+Masking is a challenge when diagnosing Autism, but since we specialize in Autism, we have seen hundreds of high-masking adults and high-masking women.
+We can spot the subtle signs that other doctors may miss.
+Additionally, we rely on evidence-based self-report tests to obtain the data needed to determine a diagnosis.

 How often do you test BIPOC adults?